Esri/maps-app-dotnet/README.md

 - OAuth2 authentication

 ## Get Started
-This Maps App repo is a Visual Studion 2017 Project that can be directly cloned and imported into Visual Studio 2017 or higher.
+This Maps App repo is a Visual Studio 2017 Project that can be directly cloned and imported into Visual Studio 2017 or higher.

 ### Fork the repo
 [Fork](https://github.com/Esri/maps-app-dotnet/fork) the Maps App repo